 – Cory Desormeaux, Junk That Funk

 The project kicked off on September 25th, 2015 with a training webinar attended by the international group of organizations participating in the road test.
-Here we learned that UNEP/SETAC’s guidance mainly builds on existing environmental performance evaluation technical standards – (OLCA, which sounds like ‘ol-cah’) and (PLCA, which sounds like ‘pol-cah’).
+Here we learned that UNEP/SETAC’s guidance mainly builds on existing International Organization for Standardization (ISO) environmental performance evaluation technical standards – ISO 14072 for organizational life cycle assessment (OLCA, which sounds like ‘ol-cah’) and ISO 14044 for product life cycle assessment (PLCA, which sounds like ‘pol-cah’).
 So we are branding our own participation in the road test as doing the ol-cah pol-cah, mainly because upon reading these documents we noticed that the language was very boring and imagine a sing-along dance helping.
-Think something like the but with the UNEP/SETAC guidance and ISO technical standards ;p
+Think something like the Hokey Pokey Dance but with the UNEP/SETAC guidance and ISO technical standards ;p

 How do you evaluate environmental performance and interpret how sustainable your decisions are?